Jewish Recipients of the

-The Medal of Honor is the highest military decoration awarded to soldiers by the United States government.
-It is bestowed by the President, in the name of Congress, upon a soldier in any of the branches of the United States Armed Forces who distinguish themselves through "conspicuous gallantry and intrepidity at the risk of his or her life above and beyond the call of duty while engaged in an action against an enemy of the United States."
+The Congressional Medal of Honor is the highest military decoration an American servicemember can receive for outstanding heroism and bravery in battle.
+It is bestowed by the President upon a soldier in any of the branches of the U.S. Armed Forces who distinguish themselves through "conspicuous gallantry and intrepidity at the risk of his or her life above and beyond the call of duty."

-Since it was instituted there have been 3,474 recipients.
-At least 18 American Jewish soldiers have been awarded the distinction.
+At least 16 Jewish soldiers have been awarded the medal.

 American Civil War